Klipper3d/klipper/docs/MCU_Commands.md

   and 255 indicating a full on state.
 This command may be useful for enabling CPU and nozzle cooling fans.

-* `send_spi_message pin=%u msg=%*s` : This command can be used to
-  transmit messages to a serial-peripheral-interface (SPI) component connected to the micro-controller.
-It has been used to configure the startup settings of AD5206 digipots.
-The 'pin' parameter specifies the chip select line to use during the transmission.
-The 'msg' indicates the binary message to transmit to the given chip.

 Low-level micro-controller configuration
 ========================================